vttale/serve-stale/README.md

    answers by resolvers when authorities came under attack.
-Their research results suggest that more widespread adoption of the technique would significantly improve resiliency for the large number of requests that fail during an attack.
+Their research results suggest that more widespread adoption of the technique would significantly improve resiliency for the large number of requests that fail or experience abnormally long resolution times during an attack.

 10. Security Considerations